rcman/BPI-F3/README.md

 <br>

 This boot has only been verified on this version of Ubuntu.
 It should work for all versions of Linux you just need to know which partition is root(/).
-After you've images Bianbu to the SD card.
+After you've imaged Bianbu to the SD card.
 Re-insert it to your PC and mount partition.
 Run this command next.

 **sudo mkdir /mnt/sd**